 Farming Smarter wanted to produce scientific data about crop recovery after it sustains hail damage.
 They developed, tested and verified a hail simulator to produce damage on crops.
-Project technicians damage crops at various three growth stages (early, mid, late) with degrees of damage.
+Project technicians damage pulse crops at various three growth stages (early, mid, late) with degrees of damage.
 The project compares an untreated check to plots treated with fungicide and nutrient within a few days after the damage occurs.

 Field Peas & Dry Beans